We believe that all children have a right to the best start in life so that they can create a better future for themselves and their community.

 Growing Potential Board Members:

-Otto is an experienced CEO and senior executive in the Not For Profit (NFP) sector and has been the CEO of Childrenfirst since October 2014.
+Otto is an experienced CEO and senior executive in the Not-For-Profit (NFP) sector and has been the CEO of Growing Potential Ltd since October 2014.

-Otto’s experience includes project management, leadership and management of a high order as well as facilitating organisational and cultural change.
+Otto’s experience includes governance, leadership and management of a high order, and facilitating organisational and cultural change.
 He has a record of developing staff beyond what they think they are capable of.

 Dylan is an experienced executive professional with a diverse work history encompassing senior roles within a range of private and NGO organisations.
 With extensive experience managing complex large-scale project teams, Dylan brings an innovative and analytical perspective in all professional areas.